 West Shore Construction Bahama and Colonial Hurricane Shutters

 Our Colonial hurricane shutters and aesthetic architectural Colonial shutters are custom-built to fit any opening.
-We can even create a built-in style to fit arch top windows and any number of other custom applications.
+Furthermore, we can create a built-in style to fit arch top windows and any number of other custom applications.
 They are available in many standard colors, and custom colors are available as well.

 In addition to residential Colonial hurricane shutters, you will see our Bahama shutters on many commercial buildings in Clearwater, St. Petersburg, Tampa and throughout the state of Florida.